lkopacz/a11y-with-lindsey/src/pages/accessible-styled-checkboxes/index.md

 ![Psuedo](./checkboxes-with-psuedo.png)

-I've left the non-styled checkbox there on purpose.
-The reason for this is it will be very easy for me to tell when a checkbox is focused, checked, etc. It helps to hold off on hiding the checkbox until the very last minute.
+I've left the non-styled original checkbox there on purpose.
+The reason for this is it makes it easier for me to tell when a checkbox is focused, checked, etc. It helps to hold off on hiding the checkbox until the very last minute.

-## Add styling on the psuedo-element when checked
+## Add styling on the pseudo-element when checked
-As of right now, when something is checked, it doesn't do anything except the normal behavior.
+As of right now, when we try to check the checkbox, it doesn't do anything except the normal behavior.
 What we have to do is add a little bit of CSS magic.
 See Below:

 ```
 input[type="checkbox"]:checked + label::before {